-If you enjoy fishing, you can try your luck in the fjord around archipelagos and skerries.
 At low tide, you can hunt for seaweed, mussels, sea urchins, and other delicious things from the sea.
 Breiðafjörður has a wealth of flora and fauna–the fjord was often called matarkista, or food chest.
 The geology in this area is also unusual for Iceland with clay strata, fossils, and special columnar basalt formations.
 Hiking around Nýp is fantastic with incredible panoramas from the mountain tops, and the air is so pristine that you can see over 100 km on a clear day!

 Across the bay in the village of Reykhólar is the charming Breiðafjörður Boat Museum, a heated outdoor public swimming pool, organic seaweed production, and an artisanal salt maker.
 In Ólafsdalur, the first school of agriculture in Iceland was founded in Gilsfjörður in 1880, the beautiful 2 floor wooden schoolhouse from 1896 still standing in the spectacular surroundings.